GLOBAL MARKETS-Asia shares edge up, wary of China volatility

 * Nikkei down after Japanese data disappoints

-TOKYO, July 31 Asian shares inched higher on Friday but were still set to post a loss for the month, while the dollar edged away from highs scaled after U.S. GDP data reinforced expectations that the Federal Reserve is likely to raise interest rates this year.
+TOKYO, July 31 Asian shares inched higher on Friday but were on track for a weekly loss, while the dollar edged away from highs scaled after U.S. GDP data reinforced expectations that the Federal Reserve is on track to raise interest rates this year.

+Investors kept a wary eye on China, where stocks dropped on Thursday after state media reported that banks were investigating their equities exposure in the wake of the recent dramatic rout there.

-MSCI's broadest index of Asia-Pacific shares outside Japan was up about 0.2 percent at 3:02 GMT, but recorded a loss of 5.9 percent for the month.
+MSCI's broadest index of Asia-Pacific shares outside Japan was up about 0.1 percent in early trading, but set for a weekly loss of more than 1 percent.

-Japan's Nikkei stock index was little changed, but saw a gain of 1.4 percent for July, the only Asian market ending the month in positive territory - excluding Australia and New Zealand.
+Japan's Nikkei stock index was down about 0.2 percent, poised to log a 0.3 percent loss for the week.

-Japanese economic data published before the open contained some worrying signals, including a drop in household spending, a fall in Tokyo-area consumer prices and a rise in the June jobless rate.
+A spate of Japanese economic data released before the open contained some worrying signals, with a drop in household spending, a fall in Tokyo-area consumer prices and a rise in the June jobless rate.

-Investors also awaited more earnings from blue-chip companies and looked for signs of whether China's volatile stock markets were starting to take a toll on its economy.

-In the latest of several attempts to bolster China's stock market, the securities regulator clamped down on trading accounts that had been found to have abnormal bids for shares or bid cancellations.

-China's CSI300 index fell 0.4 percent, contributing to a 15 percent slump this month.
-The Shanghai Composite Index .SSEC lost 1.2 percent, extending July losses to 13.4 percent.

-"With Greece out of the way and China not being such a big focus as it has been, we're back to watching the economic data," said Christopher Moltke-Leth, head of institutional client trading at Saxo Capital Markets in Singapore.
-"Particularly U.S. data, as we're getting close to a liftoff."

-On Wall Street, the S&P 500 ended the day unchanged at 2,108.63, as downbeat earnings offset solid economic data.
+On Wall Street, U.S. shares put in a mixed performance, as downbeat earnings offset solid economic data.

 U.S. gross domestic product data released on Thursday showed growth accelerated in the second quarter, though slightly short of some forecasts.
 Growth was tweaked higher in the first quarter, backing the Fed's assessment at its meeting this week that the economy was expanding "moderately."

-The dollar inched down about 0.1 percent on the day to 123.985 yen, after rising as high as 124.58 overnight, its highest level since June 10.
+The dollar inched down about 0.1 percent on the day against its Japanese counterpart to 123.985 yen, after rising as high as 124.58 overnight, its loftiest level since June 10.

 The euro edged about 0.1 percent higher to $1.0942 , after dropping to a one-week low of $1.0835 on Thursday.

-Crude oil slipped for a second session as mixed economic data from the U.S. overnight weighed on sentiment.
-U.S. crude was down 0.4 percent at $48.15 a barrel.
+Crude oil was under pressure after dropping overnight in line with a stronger dollar, which makes dollar-denominated commodities less appealing to investors holding other currencies.
+U.S. crude was slightly down at $48.49 a barrel.

-London copper was facing its biggest monthly loss since January amid sputtering Chinese demand and a stronger dollar.
-It's facing a near 9 percent downturn for July, its weakest showing since January, and the second-worst performance since 2012.

-The stronger dollar also pushed down gold, which is on track for a sixth straight weekly fall, its longest retreat since 1999.
-It fell 1 percent with a 5-1/2-year low in sight.
-Spot gold was last steady on the day at $1,086 per ounce.
-(Editing by Shri Navaratnam and Eric Meijer)
+The stronger greenback also pushed down gold, which plunged 1 percent with a 5-1/2-year low in sight.
+Spot gold was last steady on the day at $1,088.21 per ounce.
+(Editing by Shri Navaratnam)

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)